-- Pensioner Concession Card (Blue card only). - Health Care Card (Family card only) - Pensioner Concession Card from the Department of Veterans' Affairs b.
-Abstudy Fees Allowance Supplement c.
-Youth Allowance
+- Pensioner Concession Card (Blue card only)

+- Health Care Card (Family card only)

+- Pensioner Concession Card from the Department of Veterans' Affairs

 Cards held must be current in first term.
-Applications close on last day of Term 1 in 2020.
+Applications close on last day of Term 1 in 2021.
 Application forms are available from the Main Administration Office at the College.
 No late applications will be considered.